Leo the Lion (MGM): Logo variations and self-parodies

 The Big Parade of Comedy (1964), a retrospective of MGM comedy films, opens with Leo roaring while "out to lunch" behind a pulled-down shade, with an animated protestor in his mouth.

 Another spoof MGM used for its own logo appeared in Roman Polanski's 1967 film, The Fearless Vampire Killers.
 Here, the lion morphs into a creepy-looking cartoon vampire with blood dripping from its mouth; in the European version, after a short introductory cartoon, Leo zooms in and roars as the cartoon's two main characters cower in fear, then grows saber-teeth (like the extinct cat Smilodon) as they run off.

+In the opening of the 1981 remake of Tarzan, the Ape Man, Leo does the iconic Tarzan yell by Johnny Weissmuller, heard in previous MGM Tarzan films.
 The 1983 comedy film Strange Brew starring Bob and Doug Mackenzie of SCTV opens with a one-off version of the MGM logo where the lion belches within one second of the fade-in.
-Then the lion grunts and the camera begins a sweeping dolly move to the right and then the rear of the logo.
+Then the lion belches and the camera begins a sweeping dolly move to the right and then the rear of the logo.
 Behind the logo, Rick Moranis and Dave Thomas as Bob and Doug McKenzie are trying to goad the lethargic lion into roaring by "cranking his tail"; then, in a breaking of the fourth wall, they both notice the camera and run to their Great White North set to begin the movie.
 The lion also growls during the scene (The 1981 roar was reused).